 - Eat plenty of whole, natural foods to support healthy gastrointestinal microbiota.
 Look for natural prebiotic foods such as garlic, onions, asparagus, leeks, and seaweed.

 - Supplement with probiotics to boost numbers of ‘good’ bacteria, especially if you’re experiencing symptoms of dysbiosis.
 Look for a probiotic that will actually get its bacteria past your stomach acid and to your gut, like this one.

 - Avoid or limit things that can destroy the healthy microorganisms in your gut, such as processed food, alcohol, antibiotics, excess fat, and sugar.

 - Support your mental health by taking time out to relax.
-Mediate, do yoga, or just do something you enjoy.
+Meditate, do yoga, or just do something you enjoy.

 - Improve your physical and mental health by getting regular exercise such as walking, swimming or running.